alisson199/alisson199/README.md

 <h1 align="left"> Hello everyone my name is Alisson!! 👋 </h1>

 <a> I'm a student and a young new developer.
-My fullname if Alisson Santos de Freitas <br>
+My fullname is Alisson Santos de Freitas <br>
   i was born in 97 and right now i'm living in Santos, Brazil </a>
  <h1>Official Education 👨‍🎓</h1>